JeroenDeDauw/AskJS/README.md

 When not already done so, install the dependencies with: npm install

-To run the build, execute: ./jake
+To run the build, execute "./jake" or "npm test".

 You might need to make the jake file executable first.
 On unix: chmod +x jake

+To list all build options, run "./jake -T"

 ## Links